What might be causing my pet’s low blood sugar?

 How do we determine the cause of a pet’s low blood sugar?

-Finding the cause of a pet’s low blood sugar usually starts with a complete history and physical examination.
-A pet’s “history” of illness includes details about changes in activity or attitude, appetite and water intake, bowel function and urine output, or other changes an owner may have noted.
+Finding the cause of a pet's low blood sugar usually starts with a complete history and physical examination.
+A pet's history of illness includes details about changes in activity or attitude, appetite and water intake, bowel function and urine output, or other changes an owner may have noted.
 If a pet is receiving insulin injections for diabetes, the history would also include any problems an owner might be having in giving the injections.

-Physical examination involves checking over the entire pet, listening to the heart and lungs with a stethoscope, and palpating the abdomen (gently squeezing or prodding the abdomen with the fingertips to identify abnormalities inside the body).
 A complete physical examination may give clues about the cause of low blood sugar.
 For example, the presence of jaundiced (yellow) gums suggests underlying liver disease; the presence of a fever might indicate an underlying infection; the presence of an abdominal mass could signal a tumor, and so on.

 History and physical examination are very important, but further testing will likely be necessary and your veterinarian may recommend doing screening tests.
-These are a series of simple tests that provide information about the overall health of the pet and may provide further clues about the underlying problem.
+These are a series of simple tests that provide information about the overall health of your pet and may provide further clues about the underlying problem.
 These include: CBC (complete blood count), serum biochemistry profile, and urinalysis.
 Based on the results of these screening tests, additional specific tests may be recommended.